 You can obtain a VSP Vision Care quote online within minutes so you can find out exactly what different plans will cost you and your family.

-What Does VSP Cover?
+What Does a VSP Individual Vision Plan Cover?

 The specifics of your coverage will depend upon the policy.
-A standard plan in Florida, for example, would provide coverage for:
+A Standard Plan in Florida, for example, would provide coverage for:

 - Annual eye exams ($15 copay)